virgesmith/UKCensusAPI/README.md

 > The principal functions are `NRScotland.get_metadata()` for metadata, `NRScotland.get_data()` for the actual data, and `NRScotland.contextify()` to annotate the data using the metadata.

+> **NB The OA-level Scotland data is provided in a zip compression format (deflate64) that python cannot extract.
+If this data is requested, you'll get an error message containing instructions on how to fix the issue by manually extracting the file(s) using unzip or 7zip.**

 > ### Northern Ireland
 > For Northern Ireland, data can be downloaded at country or Local Government District (~LAD) level, at geographical resolutions of Super Output Area (~LSOA) and Small Area (OA).
 Ward (~MSOA) (~MSOA) data can be aggregated (only) where the data is available at higher geographical resolution.
 > The principal functions are `NISRA.get_metadata()` for metadata, `NISRA.get_data()` for the actual data, and `NISRA.contextify()` to annotate the data using the metadata.